-First Paragraph: Indicate which passage/scene you're analyzing, and briefly summarize its/their basic contents.
-Next, state your thesis: the argument you developed in step 4 of the pre-writing process.
+First Paragraph: Indicate which passage; set of quotes you're analyzing, and briefly summarize its/their basic contents.
+Next, state your thesis: the argument you developed in step 4 of the pre-writing process (see the back side of this prompt).
 Your thesis should make a claim about why this passage is significant: what does it show us about a larger theme or message in the text?
 In addition to stating what you think the passage means, your thesis should explain how the author creates that meaning.
 This means that your thesis should list which features of the text you'll be discussing in your paper.
-Your thesis can be multiple sentences long, and you are welcome to use "I," as in "I argue that this passage is significant because..." and "In this essay, I will analyze Aboulela's use of the following literary devices...".
+Your thesis can be multiple sentences long, and you are welcome to use "I," as in "I argue that this passage is significant because..." and "In this essay, I will analyze Anand's use of repetition and exclamatory punctuation to emphasize the emotional and internal impacts of the caste system on Bakha..."

 Body paragraphs: Organize your body paragraphs using the features you identified in steps 2 and 3 of the pre-writing process: specific details that convey the passage's meaning.
 For example, you might have one paragraph on repetition, one on metaphors, and one on the author's use of one or two unusual words.
 You don't need to discuss all of the literary devices and unusual words you noticed in steps 2 and 3; just focus on those that are most relevant to your thesis.
+Be sure to clearly organize your body paragraphs so that they begin with a topic sentence that states the argument of the paragraph (and supports the thesis), introduce and cite textual evidence, and include several sentences of analysis after each quotation that interpret its meaning and demonstrate your close reading skills.

-Grading Criteria: For a C or above, your paper must be at least 850 words long, focus on a scene or passage, include a thesis statement, and analyze (rather than merely summarize) least three specific features of the text (literary devices, words, or images).
+Grading Criteria: For a C or above, your paper must be at least 1000 words long, focus on one passage or a series of related quotes that make up a short passage, include a thesis statement, and analyze (rather than merely summarize) least three specific features of the text (literary devices, words, or images).
 If your paper meets these basic requirements, I will consider the following factors when assessing your grade:

-- -Argument: Does the paper consistently and effectively build an argument, rather than just summarizing the passage, articulating both what the author is doing with language, and how? -Organization: Does the essay logically develop the argument articulated in the thesis statement?
+-Argument: Does the paper consistently and effectively build an argument, rather than just summarizing the passage, articulating both what the author is doing with language, and how?

+- -Organization: Does the essay logically develop the argument articulated in the thesis statement?
 Does the paper effectively use between paragraphs and ideas?
 Does the paper introduce the topic and conclude effectively and logically? - -Critical thought: Does the essay include original ideas, venturing beyond the material we've covered in class?
 Does the paper acknowledge ambiguity and complexity in the text, rather implying the interpretation is obvious? - -Presentation: Is the paper free of grammatical errors and edited for style?